 We performed a comparison between IBM Planning Analytics and Jedox based on real PeerSpot user reviews.

-Find out in this report how the two Business Performance Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The ease of use is valuable.
-The fact that it's plugged into Excel spreadsheets is also valuable.
-It provides additional functionality where you can slice and dice the information in a way that you can't do with spreadsheets"
+Find out in this report how the two Business Performance Management solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product's stability is good."

 "The most valuable feature is that it is able to slice and dice the data."